Chevauchée: 1373 campaign of John of Gaunt

 In August 1373, John of Gaunt, accompanied by John de Montfort, Duke of Brittany led a force of 9,000 men out from Calais on a major chevauchée.
 While initially successful as French forces were insufficiently concentrated to oppose them, the English began to meet further resistance as they moved south.
 French forces began to concentrate around the English force but, under specific orders from King Charles V, the French avoided a set battle.
 Instead, they fell on forces detached from the main body to raid or forage.
 The French shadowed the English and in October, the English found themselves being trapped against the River Allier by four separate French forces.
 With some difficulty, the English crossed at the bridge at Moulins but lost all their baggage and loot.
 The English carried on south across the Limousin plateau but the weather turned severe.
 Men and horses died in great numbers and many soldiers, forced to march on foot, discarded their armour.
 At the beginning of December, the army finally entered friendly territory in Gascony.
 By the end of December they were in Bordeaux, starving, ill-equipped and having lost over half of the 30,000 horses with which they had left Calais.
 Although the march across France had been a remarkable feat, it was a military failure.

 1380 campaign of the Earl of Buckingham

 In July 1380, the Earl of Buckingham commanded an expedition to France to aid England's ally the Duke of Brittany.
 The French refused battle before the walls of Troyes on 25 August, so Buckingham's forces continued their chevauchée and in November laid siege to Nantes.
 However, expected support from the Duke of Brittany did not appear and, in the face of heavy losses in both men and horses, Buckingham was forced to abandon the siege in January 1381.
-In February 1381 Brittany, reconciled to the regime of the new French king, Charles VI, paid 50,000 franc to Buckingham to abandon the siege and the campaign.
+In February 1381 Brittany, reconciled to the regime of the new French king, Charles VI, and paid 50,000 francs to Buckingham to abandon the siege and the campaign.